 Personality disorders are among the most common severe mental disorders and often co-occur with other mental conditions, such as mood disorders (depression or bipolar disorder), substance abuse disorders (SUD), and anxiety disorders.
-It is estimated that 10 percent to 13 percent of the world’s population struggle in some form of personality disorder.
+Approximately 10 to 13 percent of the world’s population struggles with personality disorder.

-Most personality disorders start in the teen years when the personality continues to develop and mature.
-As a result, almost all individuals diagnosed with personality disorders are above the age of 18.
+Most personality disorders start in the teen years when the personality develops and matures.
+As a result, almost all individuals diagnosed with personality disorders are above 18.

 Some personality disorders—such as borderline personality disorder (BPD) and histrionic personality disorder—are more common in women, and others—such as obsessive-compulsive personality disorder and antisocial personality disorder—are more common in men.
 Many individuals in prison also have a diagnosable personality disorder.

-Psychotherapy is the first-line treatment for people with a borderline personality disorder.
-A therapist can provide one-on-one treatment between the therapist and patient or treatment in a group setting.
-Therapist-led group sessions may help teach people with borderline personality disorder how to interact with others and how to effectively express themselves.
+Psychotherapy is the first-line treatment for people with borderline personality disorder.
+A therapist can provide one-on-one treatment between the therapist and the patient or treatment in a group setting.
+Therapist-led group sessions may help teach people with borderline personality disorder how to interact with others and effectively express themselves.

-It is important that people in therapy get along with, and trust their therapist.
-The very nature of borderline personality disorder can make it difficult for people with the disorder to maintain a comfortable and trusting bond with their therapist.
+People in therapy must get along with and trust their therapist.
+The very nature of borderline personality disorder can make it difficult for people with it to maintain a comfortable and trusting bond with their therapist.

 Two examples of psychotherapies used to treat borderline personality disorder include:

-Dialectical Behavior Therapy (DBT): This type of therapy was developed for individuals with a borderline personality disorder.
-DBT uses concepts of mindfulness and acceptance or being aware of and attentive to the current situation and emotional state.
+Dialectical Behavior Therapy (DBT): This type of therapy was developed for individuals with borderline personality disorder.
+DBT uses concepts of mindfulness and acceptance, or being aware of and attentive to the current situation and emotional state.
 DBT also teaches skills that can help:

 Visit the We Level Up FL behavioral recovery center & talk with our addiction specialists.
 Tour the inpatient mental health treatment facility and see why we’re an established complex diagnosis treatment center.
 Visit patient community areas and lounges.
 There you can find outdoor areas for clients to recuperate and rebound.
-Witness for yourself how you too can feel at home at We Level Up FL’s behavioral center.
-The answers to your recovery, in large part, should include locating a reputed and well-qualified therapy program for your treatment.
+Witness how you can feel at home at We Level Up FL’s behavioral center.
+The answers to your recovery should include locating a reputed and well-qualified therapy program for your treatment.

-If you have questions regarding your diagnosis or or want to learn more on what causes BPD disorder, please contact us.
+If you have questions regarding your diagnosis or want to learn more about what causes BPD disorder, please contact us.

 What Cause BPD?
 FAQs